 Reduce the stress

 When you are under stress, your body produces cortisol hormones.
 If it is a short-term thing, it can be useful because it can help you gear up to cope with the thing that is the cause of stress in your life.
+Cannabis-based products (CBD edibles, for example) can be an alternative solution if you find yourself unable to manage or cope with your stress levels.

 Work on your sleep hygiene